AnonymousX86/Python-Password/README.md

 ##### Current version 0.1 (Alpha)

 ## How does it work?
-At first launch program is creating local database (SQLite database).
-Of course program is searching for file every time it's opened In that database passwords will be stored and `master.key` file, where's stored key used to encrypt end decrypt passwords.
-That `.key` file is generated based on user password and random ASCII symbol or also user input so you can replicate the key with 2 simple inputs.
+Program is saving passwords to local database (SQLite database).
+Passwords are encrypted with a secret key, based on master password and salt, both could be a user input (or only the first one) so you can re-create the file when it's gone for some reasons.
+When you would like to get any password it won't be prompted on the screen, but safely copied to clipboard.

 ## Quick start guide
 1. At very first launch, program will create 3 files: